 Juvenile Indigent Defense Delivery System

 Pennsylvania provides counsel to indigent youth through county public defenders.
-Each county except Philadelphia is statutorily required to appoint a public defender, and the public defenders are responsible for representing youth in delinquency matters unless there is a conflict of interest.
+Each county, except Philadelphia, is statutorily required to appoint a public defender and the public defenders are responsible for representing youth in delinquency matters unless there is a conflict of interest.
 16 Pa.
 Stat. and Cons.
 Stat.
-Ann. §§ 9960.3; 9960.6.
+Ann. §§ 9960.3, 9960.6 (2020).
 The Public Defender Act is interpreted as requiring counties (except Philadelphia County) to pay for the cost of public defenders.
 Counties must also pay for the appointment of conflict defenders when needed.
 16 Pa.
 Stat. and Cons.
 Stat.
-Ann. § 9960.7.
+Ann. § 9960.7 (2020).